Tips for happy living sent FREE to your inbox

 Insurance premiums for home, auto, and health often increase with age, but you don’t have to settle for high rates.
 Comparing policies and negotiating can yield substantial savings.

-- Health Insurance: Review your Medicare plan and your prescription drug plan annually to ensure you’re not overpaying for coverage you don’t need.
+• Health Insurance: Review your Medicare plan annually to ensure you’re not overpaying for coverage you don’t need.
 Switching plans could save $500+ annually.
 But before you switch plans, be sure your doctors accept it.

 Estimated Annual Savings: $800–$1,200

-Related content: How to save on prescription drug costs
+Related content: How to save money on medication costs

 Leverage Senior and Veterans’ Discounts